FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 > **WARNING: chat spam is not permitted**

 > You may post your tourney/simul link in at most one public tournament, if the time control and game type is similar.
-Repeated violations of chat policy will result in loss of chat privileges.
+Repeated violation of chat policy will result in loss of chat privileges.
 >
 > -- Your friendly lichess moderator.